Elucas-pro/JavaScript-Practice-Projects/README.md

 - Cart Quantity : Tracks the quantity of items on a cart, to a maximum of ten items.
 Helped me learn functions and if statements.

 - Rock Paper Scissors : Code for the game Rock Paper Scissors.

+- Password Generator : Generates a password, only works with Vite.